Negotiating with Terrorists: FARC Dissident Groups in Ecuador’s Northern Border

 The Ecuadorian government needs to stop any open or public communication with the Oliver Sinisterra Front.
 The situation with the journalists generated extreme pressure on the Ecuadorian government from media outlets to provide answers to the public and this precipitated things.
 First, the Minister of Interior was not able to answer questions in a press conference.
 This showed lack of experience and a weak Ecuadorian state in terrorism matters.
 Second, President Moreno rushed back to Ecuador from the Summit of the Americas in Peru to address the journalist’s situation.
 This matter could have been designated to the vice president, and Moreno could have leveraged his presence at the summit to present the situation in Ecuador and seek assistance from countries in the region.
 Finally, the kidnapping of the Ecuadorian couple shows the weakness of the Ecuadorian state in protecting its citizens and projects an image of power for the terrorists.

-The problem on the border goes beyond this dissident FARC group that is currently threatening Ecuador’s national security.
+The problem at the border goes beyond this dissident FARC group that is currently threatening Ecuador’s national security.
 The Oliver Sinisterra Front is only a small 80-member group that operates on the Ecuador-Colombia border.
 A larger issue that has not been discussed is the Mexican cartels that operate in this area, including the Sinaloa and Jalisco Nueva Generación cartels.
-Drug traffickers are interested in controlling drug routes, and the area where the kidnapping have occurred has always been a transit route for drugs.
+Drug traffickers are interested in controlling drug routes, and the area where the kidnappings occurred has always been a transit route for drugs.
 When cartels are added to the equation, things are more complicated, and darker days may be in Ecuador’s future if a coherent strategy to counter these groups is not implemented in collaboration with Colombia and with the support of other regional partners, including the United States.